 Failing to get a bushy plant before you let the laterals hang will give you an unsightly stringy plant.
-In the fall or early spring, prune your fuchsias.
+In the fall or early spring, prune your Fuchsia plants.

-Your new wood is the flowering wood, and you will have more flowers by pruning in this way.
+Your new wood is the flowering wood, and you will have more flower buds and blooms by pruning in this way.

 On the hanging basket varieties, cut them back level with the bottom of your container.
 You may have to shift your plant to a larger pot, and the best time to do this is after you prune your plant.